sanjana-c/unique_word_ocurrences/README.md

 For example, given the input ...
 “This is a test.
 That is not a test.
 Test”
-... the expected output could be ... test 3 a2 is 2 not 1 that 1 this 1
+... the expected output could be ... test 3
+a 2
+is 2
+not 1
+that 1
+this 1